 Two mighty oceans, the Atlantic and the Indian, meet at the Cape and the resultant differences in sea temperature promotes a huge diversity of marine life.

 Most days you will also see dolphins, seals and penguins.
 The Cape Peninsula is also known as the ‘Cape of Storms’ and the local wreck dive sites offer a diversity of wrecks.
 With an excellent chance of seeing great white sharks, you are in for the dive of a lifetime.
-Although tours run all year round, the best time of the year is April through September when the sharks are particularly active in their feeding patterns.
+Great white shark tours are year-round, the most exciting encounters are often from April through September when the sharks are particularly active in their feeding patterns.

 View suggested itineraries